7 Great Concealed Carry Guns For Older Carrier

 It's small enough to conceal, and the weight of the pistol means recoil is soaked up when shooting.
 While Sig's high bore axis means a bit of muzzle flip, the steel frame will take the brunt of it.
 The magazine is single-stack - holding 8+1 of 9mm - meaning you don't need a power hammer to get more than a few rounds loaded in it.

-Granted, the P225 is just a Smith and Wesson Model 39 in a tactical vest and just like other Sig pistols such as the Sig P220 or P227 some believe it costs a bit more than it arguably should.
+Granted, the P225 is just a Smith and Wesson Model 39 in a tactical vest and just like other Sig pistols such as the some believe it costs a bit more than it arguably should.
 However, it's going to be easier to run than a poly pistol for those with recoil-sensitive wrists.
 That said, it's also built like a tank and with a bit of care, can be passed on to your grandchildren in working order once they come of age.

 Glock 26